 Figure 9.
-Scatterplot showing the % frequency of plots of four known invasive species in the Fraser Estuary with increasing distance upriver (left) and the relative percent cover of those species, when present in a plot (right).
+Scatterplot showing the percent frequency of plots of four known invasive species in the Fraser Estuary with increasing distance upriver (left) and the relative percent cover of those species, when present in a plot (right).
 Data were collected from created and reference marshes in the FRE by Lievesley et al. (2016) and in 2021.
 Loess regression lines display non-parametric trends in the scatterplot data.

 Invasive species that can defy these trends and successfully establish in the delta front should be of concern to managers, as they may be able to exploit the low competitive ability of sympatric natives.
-In the FRE, invasives that are most successful along the delta front are English cordgrass (Spartina anglica), which is not present in any of the sites included in this study, and non-native cattail, which differs from the other estuarine invasives in being primarily restricted to the lower 10 km of the estuary, and was observed incidentally or in sample plots in only 17 (22%) of created tidal marsh sites (Stewart, 2021).
+In the FRE, invasive plants that are most successful along the delta front are English cordgrass (Spartina anglica), which is not present in any of the sites included in this study, and non-native cattail, which differs from the other estuarine invasive plants in being primarily restricted to the lower 10 km of the estuary, and was observed incidentally or in sample plots in only 17 (22%) of created tidal marsh sites (Stewart, 2021).
 Conversely, yellow flag iris, purple loosestrife, and reed canarygrass were found in 48 (62%), 73 (94%) and 65 (83%) sites, respectively.
 Though native dominance was found to be highest near the estuary mouth, cattail-invaded sites were often outliers, with low native dominance.
-This may be attributed to the high displacement ability of cattail and the low competitive ability of sympatric species, as plots containing cattail averaged a relative % cover of 68.8 (SD = 37.2%), significantly higher than any other invasive species (Fig. 9).
+This may be attributed to the high displacement ability of cattail and the low competitive ability of sympatric species, as plots containing cattail averaged a relative percent cover of 68.8 (SD = 37.2%), significantly higher than any other invasive species (Fig. 9).